-The New York Anti-Sexual Harassment Training (NYASH) is mandated by recent New York State and New York City legislation.
-This training is required of all personnel, including faculty, staff, researchers, librarians, and student workers.
+The New York Anti-Sexual Harassment Training (NYASH) is mandated by New York State and New York City legislation.
+This annual training is required of all personnel, including faculty, staff, researchers, librarians, and student workers.

-While the Faculty and Researcher Briefing that launched two years ago addresses a wide variety of topics, including academic integrity and managing student mental health issues, the new anti-sexual harassment training focuses specifically on what sexual harassment is, including definitions, and who has a duty to report and how reports can be made.
+While the Faculty and Researcher Briefing that launched two years ago addresses a wide variety of topics, including academic integrity and managing student mental health issues, the anti-sexual harassment training focuses specifically on what sexual harassment is, including definitions, and who has a duty to report and how reports can be made.

 Both the existing Faculty and Researcher Briefing, required of all incoming faculty and researchers, and Columbia’s Anti-Harassment, Discrimination and Title IX Training, required of all incoming officers of the library and administrative officers and staff will still be required as they cover a broader range of topics.
 We do recognize the time obligation on faculty and staff and are focused on ways to moderate this burden.